1. Overview

 In this tutorial, we’ll learn about ssh, a protocol and set of tools that provides secure, encrypted communication between servers.

-Note that we tested all the commands shown here using Bash; however, they should work with any POSIX-compliant terminal.
+Notably, all commands shown here are tested using Bash.
+However, they should work with any POSIX-compliant terminal.

 2. Configuration

-Almost all Unix- and Linux- based operating systems (including macOS) provide a pre-configured ssh program.
-On the Windows operating system, we can use something like PuTTY or git-bash for Windows to install ssh.
+Almost all Unix- and Linux-based operating systems (including macOS) provide a pre-configured ssh client.
+On the Microsoft Windows operating system, we can use something like PuTTY or git-bash for Windows to install ssh.

-The nice thing about ssh is we don’t need to do anything else for traffic to be encrypted.
-By default, ssh uses the Diffie-Hellman key exchange to negotiate and swap cryptographic keys and subsequently chose an encryption algorithm for us.
+The nice thing about SSH is that we don’t usually need to do anything else for traffic to be encrypted.
+By default, ssh uses the Diffie-Hellman key exchange to negotiate and swap cryptographic keys and subsequently chooses an encryption algorithm for us.

 So, once we have ssh on our machine, we can simply start connecting.